 L6260E Multiple load regions with the same name (<regionname>) are not allowed.
+This message indicates a problem with the scatter file.

 ${f L6261E}$ Multiple execution regions with the same name (<regionname>) are not allowed.

 The Region Table contains information used by the C-library initialization code to copy, decompress, or create ZI.
 This error message is given when the scatter file specifies an image structure that cannot be described by the Region Table.